victools/jsonschema-generator/slate-docs/source/includes/_main-generator.md

             ? method.getTypeParameterFor(Map.class, 1) : Void.class);
 ```

 * If `null` is being returned, the next registered `AdditionalPropertiesResolver` will be checked.
-If all return `null`, the atttribute will be omitted.
+If all return `null`, the attribute will be omitted.
 * If `Object.class` is being returned, the `"additionalProperties"` attribute will be omitted.
 * if `Void.class` is being returned, the `"additionalProperties"` will be set to `false`.
 * If any other type is being returned (e.g. other `Class` or a `ResolvedType`) a corresponding schema will be included in `"additionalProperties"`.